 Business loan calculator – before applying

 When it comes to business loans, preparation is key.
-Not only will it improve your chances of approval, it will help ensure that you can manage your loan effectively too.
+Not only will it potentially allow you to access seemingly instant loan approval, it will also help ensure that you can manage your loan effectively too.

 So, before you apply, do the following: